Prevention and Infection Control for Seasonal Influenza and COVID-19

 - Reduced number of dental operatories.

-- Most patient waiting is outside of the clinic services buildings.
+- Most patients waiting are outside of the clinic services buildings.

 - Implementation of respiratory hygiene and cough etiquette.